Quantum critical behavior in three-dimensional one-band Hubbard model at half filling: Phase diagram

 Decreasing the effective spin decreases the N\'{e}el temperature.
 The quantum critical value of the effective spin, the value at which $T_N=0$, is $m_{cr}=0.078$.
 The effective spin decreases because the density of the doubly occupied states increases.
 The quantum critical point is a state with domination of the doubly occupied sites.

-Utilizing the dependence of the effective spin $m$ and the exchange constant $J/U$ on the parameter $t/U$ (see figure \ref{m and J}) one can obtain the dependence of the dimensionless temperature $T_N/U$ on the ration $t/U$.
-The phase diagram in plane of temperature $T_N/U$ and control parameter $t/U$ is depicted in figure (\ref{TN-tU}).
+Utilizing the dependence of the effective spin $m$ and the exchange constant $J/U$ on the parameter $t/U$ (see figure \ref{m and J}) one can obtain the dependence of the dimensionless temperature $T_N/U$ on the ratio $t/U$.
+The phase diagram in the plane of temperature $T_N/U$ and control parameter $t/U$ is depicted in figure (\ref{TN-tU}).
 The quantum critical value of the ratio is $t/U=0.9$.

-To compare with experimental temperature-pressure curves one have to establish the relationship between hopping parameter $t$ and pressure and between Coulomb repulsion $U$ and pressure.
+To compare with experimental temperature-pressure curves one has to establish the relationship between hopping parameter $t$ and pressure and between Coulomb repulsion $U$ and pressure.
 The simplest assumption that $U$ is a constant and $t$ is a linear function of the pressure leads to a result which well reproduces the temperature-pressure phase diagram of $CeRhIn_5$.
-But, to obtain the experimental phase diagrams of $CePd_2Si_2$ or $CeIn_3$ one has to implement much more complicate fitting procedure.
+But, to obtain the experimental phase diagrams of $CePd_2Si_2$ or $CeIn_3$ one has to implement a much more complicated fitting procedure.